Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

     ![](../media/matrix-output.png)

-### Task 4: Using artifacts and dependencies in workflows
+### Task 4: Using Artifacts and Dependencies in Workflows

 Optimizing workflow performance by caching dependencies can significantly improve the execution time of your workflows.
 By caching dependencies, you can avoid unnecessary downloads and installations, resulting in faster and more efficient workflows.